section-engineering-education/engineering-education/articles/solving-linear-equations-using-matlab/index.md

 ### Linear algebra using matlab
 ### Introduction
-Equations in the form Ax=b in mathematics are linear algebra problems.
+Equations in the form Ax=b in mathematics are linear algebra equations.
 In such equations, A is a matrix while x and b are column vectors.
 A matrix is a two-dimensional arrangement of numbers.
-Such problems are common in engineering and scientific disciplines.
-Therefore, understanding the setup plus the solution tothese problems forms an essential part of the learning for many engineers and scientists.
+Such equations are common in engineering and scientific disciplines.
+Thus, understanding the setup of these equations and finding solutions to the problems is an essential skill.
-MATLAB gives a powerful and reliable way to find the solution to these problems.
-However, we will also realize that solutions provided are not always what it appears to be.
-Therefore, we will see in this article how to solve these problems using Matlab since Matlab offers the best environment for solving matrix problems as it is a matrix laboratory.
+Matlab gives a powerful and reliable way to find solutions to these problems.
+But, we will also realize that the solutions provided are not always what they appear to be.
+In this article, we will learn how to solve these problems using Matlab.
+It is a matrix laboratory, hence the best environment for solving matrix problems.

 ### Prerequisites

+To follow along with this tutorial, you'll need:
 - [MATLAB](https://www.mathworks.com/products/get-matlab.html?s_tid=gn_getml) installed.
 - Proper understanding of [MATLAB](https://www.section.io/engineering-education/getting-started-with-matlab/) basics.
-- Basic understanding of matrix
+- Basic understanding of matrix.

 ### Solving simultaneous equations
 We are going to look on how to solve simultaneous equations using matlab.
-Since matlab is a matrix laboratory, we are going to look on how to solve these equations using the matrix method.
+Simultaneous equations are finite set of equation for which common solution are set.
+What we mean is that, they are conditions that defines the relationship between two unknowns thruogh an equal number of equations.
+We are going to use the matrix method.
 Matrix is a two dimensional arrangment of numbers for example,
 $$\left[\begin{array}
 {rrr}
 1 & 3 & 4 \\